neatnik/omg.lol/info/Community/irc.md

   * **#mastodon**, discuss Mastodon (social.lol or in general)
   * **#firehose**, notices, announcements, inbound webhooks, and other noisy (but interesting) stuff

-You can also create your own channels or join some that other have created.
+You can also create your own channels or join some that others have created.
 To view a list of all channels in use, type `/list`.

 ### Commands